pjbartlein/REarthSysSci/intro.md

 # R and RStudio #

-Before getting into doing actual analyses of Earth-system science-type data using R, there is a bit of set-up and infrastructure installation to do.
+Before doing actual analyses of Earth-system science-type data using R, there is a bit of set-up and infrastructure installation to do.
 Although the list may seem daunting at first, the installations are quite straightforward.

 ## R, CRAN, and Bioconductor ##